collabserver/collabserver-datatypes/README.md

 # Integrate in your project
-Data Types are header only, you only need to include the right header.
+Data Types are header only, you need to include the right header.
+Include the this project `include` folder in your project path, then include the data type your want to use.

-For instance, to use a CmRDT::LWWSet, `#include "collab/CmRDT/LWWSet.h"`
+For instance, to use CmRDT::LWWSet: `#include "collab/CmRDT/LWWSet.h"`

 # CRDTs theoretical description